uselagoon/lagoon-cli/docs/commands/lagoon_get_deployment.md

 ### Options

 ```
   -h, --help          help for deployment
+  -L, --logs          Show the build logs if available
-  -R, --remoteid string   The remote ID of the deployment
+  -N, --name string   The name of the deployment (eg, lagoon-build-abcdef)
 ```

 ### Options inherited from parent commands